pankajkarman/extpar/test/testsuite/README.md

      testlist XML file (with a new name).
 The testlist which is run can be chosen from the testsuite command line.

-  2. Make a folder in the data folder for the new test containing the INPUT_* files.
+  2. Make a folder in the data folder for the new test containing the INPUT_* files and the namelist.py for the Python-CDO modules.

   3. Send me (katherine.osterried@env.ethz.ch) any binary reference files to upload to the ftp site.
      I will also modify the get_data.sh script accordingly.